Alex Okafor

-Alex Okafor (born February 8, 1991) is an American football defensive end who is a free agent.
-He was drafted by the Arizona Cardinals in the fourth round of the 2013 NFL Draft.
-He played college football at Texas, where he earned All-American honors as a junior.
+Alex Okafor (born February 8, 1991) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He played college football for the Texas Longhorns, earning All-American honors.
+Okafor was selected by the Arizona Cardinals in the fourth round of the 2013 NFL draft, and has also played for the New Orleans Saints and Kansas City Chiefs.
+He won Super Bowl LIV with the Chiefs.

-Early years
+Early life

 Okafor was born in Dallas, Texas to a Nigerian father and an African-American mother.
 His parents met in college at Grambling State University, a historically black university, before settling down in Texas.

-Okafor attended Pflugerville High School in Pflugerville, Texas, and played for the Pflugerville Panthers high school football team.
-He also played soccer and basketball and was a stand out in both.
+Okafor attended Pflugerville High School in Pflugerville, Texas, and played for the Pflugerville Panthers high school football team, helping them to the 5A Div.
+II state championship.
+He also played soccer and basketball and was a stand out in both, as well as being academic all-district twice.
 Following his senior season, USA Today recognized him as a high school All-American in 2008.

 College career

 Okafor attended the University of Texas at Austin, where he played for coach Mack Brown's Texas Longhorns football team from 2009 to 2012.
+In his freshman year, he helped Texas reach the BCS Championship Game, where he recorded one tackle in a loss to Alabama.

 He finished his 2011 junior season with 46 tackles and seven quarterback sacks, and was named a first-team All-American as a defensive end by the American Football Coaches Association (AFCA).
-He was also a first-team All-Big 12 selection in 2011 and again in 2012.
+He was also a first-team All-Big 12 selection in 2011 and again in 2012 and made the UT Athletic Director's Honor Roll three times.